GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 To work along with the user stories that i created to help build the site, I used GitHubs's Project Board to manage my workflow.
 The Kanban style work board is very useful when trying to implement a working Agile environment.
 This tool helped me break down the importance of time management and helped me track my progress.
 It's a super powerful tool, with the abiltity to add small notes and labels to items within the project board.
 I found this helpful when it came to managing small problems that needed addressing.
 I often left a note and came back to it to make sure I ticked it off when I was done.
 Working with the Kanban method really helped me manage my work load and control the rate of my work. organizing things into small projects helped me identify what parts of the project I was going to address first.

 As stated above in the user stories.
 The Kanban style board also helped with the additional user stories that were implemented during production.
 Though some features where created without being explicitly a requirement in a user story, when it came back to the Kanban board.
 I could quickly identify guide myself through the items that needed doing and could identify items that were already complete.

+<a href="https://github.com/users/GrantWils23/projects/4"> Follow this link to the public project page in github</a>

 ![image](https://user-images.githubusercontent.com/72948843/200688676-60bbf45a-9a46-4b59-be1a-c8c9983a935d.png)